vnburke/vnburke.github.io/_projects/physics-shops.md

             <td>
               <ul>
                 <li>The process to track time and materials was streamlined across all shops</li>
-                <li>Technicians could use a Google form or Google sheet to track their time and materials used for each client</li>
+                <li>Technicians could use a Google Form or Google Sheet to track their time and materials used for each client</li>
-                <li>Time tracked was integrated with Google calendar so they could see their past entries</li>
+                <li>Time tracked was integrated with Google Calendar so they could see their past entries</li>
               </ul>
             </td>
             <td>
               <ul>
-                <li>Reports could be automatically generated by month, quarter or year</li>
+                <li>Billing reports could be automatically generated by month, quarter or year</li>
-                <li>Customized reports could be sent via email to individual researchers with their charges for that period</li>
+                <li>Customized invoices could be sent via email to individual researchers with their charges for that period</li>
                 <li>Administrators could run reports to view data on shop utilization or the allocation of technician hours</li>
               </ul>
             </td>